-In a small bowl whisk together canola oil, ginger, garlic, maple syrup, and ketchup.
+- In a small bowl whisk together the canola oil, ginger, garlic, maple syrup, and ketchup.
 Set aside.

-Pat steaks dry and pour 1 tablespoon soy sauce over each steak.
-Massage sauce into all sides of the steaks; season with black pepper.
+- Pat steaks dry and pour 1 tablespoon soy sauce over each steak.
+Massage the soy sauce into all sides of the steaks, then season with black pepper.

-Places steaks onto a clean baking sheet or platter.
+- Places the steaks onto a clean baking sheet.
 Evenly sprinkle the cornstarch on all sides, shaking off any excess.
 Lightly brush with the canola oil.

 Recipe adapted from original recipe by Judy Kim for Delish